Despite Job Boom, More Men Are Giving Up On Work

 In 1968, about 95% of men in their prime working years held jobs.
 The number has fallen to just 86%, even though today's job market is ultra-tight.

-Kearney says the recovery and employment growth in the past five years is very encouraging.
+Kearney says the recovery and employment growth in the past five years are very encouraging.
 But, she says, "I still see a lot of data that suggests we have structural challenges, and we need to be doing more to try and draw more prime-age workers back into the workforce."

 The decline in male workers is concentrated almost entirely among men with high school diplomas or less, or even a bit of college, she says.
 At one time, men of all educational levels were equally likely to be working; today, a huge gap has opened up, with many more college graduates holding jobs.